Skidamek/AutoModpack/README.md

 Launch the game your game/server.

 NOTE: If game crashed at first launch don't worry.
-It crashed because you need to have installed fabric api / quilted fabric api, which is installed automatically before when that crash.
+It crashed because you need to have installed fabric api / quilted fabric api, which is installed automatically before that crash.

 **- Client**